The West Coast went dark first—here's the stack that still works

 Oregon

-• Push for state legislation: Oregon could follow Colorado's lead in requiring media access policies
+• Oregon could follow Colorado's lead in requiring media access policies — push legislators for a state bill

-• ACLU of Oregon: Active on police accountability issues
+• ACLU of Oregon is active on police accountability and a natural coalition partner

-• Oregon Newspaper Publishers Association: Coalition partner for transparency efforts
+• Oregon Newspaper Publishers Association has experience in transparency advocacy

-• Portland City Council: 12 district members with oversight authority
+• Portland City Council now has 12 district members with oversight authority

 Portland resources